 Aluminum-free Baking Powder (grain free, paleo)

-- Blend all ingredients with a whisk to mix well.
+- Place all ingredients in a small bowl.
+Blend with a whisk to mix well.

 - Use as you would regular baking powder.